jwesters/Personal-Writing/Drafts/Weekly Songs.md

 		No more screaming fights on the telephone
 		No more stinking lies, no more phony "I love you"s
 		'Cause I can't stand me, and I can't stand you

+167. ["Rehab"](https://open.spotify.com/track/1L5tZi0izXsi5Kk5OJf4W0?si=de18c926d25b4e11) Amy Winehouse (Back to Black).
+Another popular song that based on most of my picks, I shouldn't like.
+Maybe it's the horns that make me a sucker for it, but it does have a moving bass line and lyrics that somewhat contradict the happy mood of the song.
+I've listened to some other songs by Amy Winehouse and while I don't mind them, I don't find any of them as good as this.
+I guess I'm a pop fan now.